Azeirah/Choice.js/README.md

 [2, 2]
 ```

-**guassian** function, takes a mean and a standard deviation.
+**gaussian** function, takes a mean and a standard deviation.
 Returns a guassian random number.
 ```
 guassian(10, 2)
 example outputs: (note that with guassian random numbers numbers closer to the mean appear far more often)